 In fact, most dogs will be completely dry within about 30 minutes to an hour.
 However, there are some factors that can influence how quickly your dog dries off.
 For example, if it’s a particularly hot and humid day, it may take your dog longer to dry off.

-Also, if your dog has thick fur, it will take longer for their coat to fully air dry.
+Also, if your dog has thick fur, it will take longer for its coat to fully air dry.
 In these cases, you may need to help your dog out by using a blow dryer on the lowest setting (make sure not to hold it too close!).
 If you’re curious about how long it takes YOUR dog to dry off after a bath, just keep an eye on them the next time you give them a soak.

 Chances are they’ll be back to their normal selves in no time!